SamiraBriongos/Clonebuster/source/README.md

 CACHE_SLICES -> CACHE_SIZE(KB)/1024
 ```

-Further there are other parameters that have to be adjusted depending on the experiment that one needs to execute,
+Further, there are other parameters that have to be adjusted depending on the experiment that one needs to execute,
 those are all given as #defines, and are split among different files including ThreadTest.h, ThreadTest.cpp and Enclave.cpp

 ## Installation